 If you and your spouse do not agree on the custody of your children in a custody fight, one of several options are available:

-- the parties will be ordered to compete mediation to attempt to settle the dispute without having the Court make the decision for you,
+- The parties will be ordered to complete mediation to attempt to settle the dispute without having the Court decide for you,

-- experienced attorneys will work toward an amicable agreement by the parties, or,
+- Experienced attorneys will work toward an amicable agreement between the parties, or,

-At BARBOSA FAMILY LAW, P.C., we have attorneys with the experience and knowledge to help you with any custody case.
-Founding attorney, Roland Barbosa, has over 25 years of legal experience in the area of family law.
+At The Barbosa Law Firm, P.C., we have attorneys with the experience and knowledge to help you with any custody case.
+Founding family law attorney, Roland Barbosa, has over 25 years of legal experience in the area of family law.
 He represents men and woman in family law and divorce matters, including child custody disputes and visitation issues.

 In the Texas Family Code, child custody is known as conservatorship.
 The law in Texas states that custody is granted to (a) certain individual(s) based on the best interest of the child.
-In order to obtain custody during and after a divorce, you will need to prove to the court that your child’s best interests involve you having custody of the child.
+To obtain custody during and after a divorce, you will need to prove to the court that your child’s best interests involve you having custody of the child.